 Compared to some of the other free VPN services on offer, ProtonVPN’s free tier is basic with limited countries and slow speeds.
 It does not support peer-to-peer (PRP) traffic and will, therefore, log you out of the VPN service if you try to access any.

 But, given that some free VPNs are freemiums (aka they limit access based on use) or that free unlimited VPNs tend to collect user data, this is a good option for a quality VPN service such as ProtonVPN.

 ProtonVPN offers unlimited free VPN access but with a lower speed which is limited to 3 specific servers.
 They are able to do this as according to their site – their free service is subsidized by their paying customers.

 The paid options begin at $4 per month and you get access to all servers and high speeds.
 However, if you’re worried about the speed of the servers and accessing their secure core, you need to purchase the Plus plan at $8 per month/$96 annually.
 This and the higher priced plan are also the only options if you intend to stream anything online such as Netflix.

 To use ProtonVPN on 10 devices, you would need their Visionary plan at $24 per month or $288 annually, which also includes ProtonMail subscription.
 This is quite limiting compared to some services that offer unlimited device connections.

 They, however, offer a 30-day money back guarantee which is quite good compared to some of its competitors.
-Plus, their payment gateways are encrypted for secure payments, users can also pay by cash.
+In addition to encrypted gateways for secure payments, users can also pay by cash.

 ProtonVPN accepts payment via PayPal, credit cards, and bitcoin.
 On the main pricing page, you will only see the options for PayPal and credit cards.